Teen Bedrooms Decorating Ideas

 It does look pretty good.
 Painting this stripe took me about two hours to get this little project done.

-Alternatives to painting
+Alternatives to painting the walls

 If you don’t want to paint but you would like to add an accent to a wall, a mural or a big stencil is always a great idea.
 Here is what I have found and what would look great.
 Of course there are many different sizes, patterns and colors available.